dittma75/schrodingers_chess/README.txt

     piece in check, just like normal pieces can.
-5. Since pieces can be arranged in non-standard positions, the castling maneuver between Rooks and the King is not allowed because it makes no sense in Schrödinger’s Chess.
+5. Since pieces can be arranged in non-standard positions, the castling maneuver between Rooks and the King is not allowed because it makes no sense in SchrÃ¶dingerâ€™s Chess.
-6. Unlike castling, revealing a piece counts as the player’s move for the turn.
+6. Unlike castling, revealing a piece counts as the playerâ€™s move for the turn.